respawn-app/FlowMVI/docs/plugins/custom_plugins.md

 Plugin is a unit that can extend the business logic of the Store.
 All stores are mostly based on plugins, and their behavior is entirely determined by them.

-* Plugins can influence subscription, stopping, and all other forms of store behavior.
+* Plugins can influence subscription, stopping, intent handling, and all other forms of store behavior.
 * Plugins are executed in the order they were installed and follow the Chain of Responsibility pattern.
 * Access the store's context & configuration and launch jobs through the `PipelineContext` receiver.
+* Plugins are highly optimized to conflate any operations not defined, which means you do not need to worry about having too many plugins.
+The bottleneck will always be the longest chain of callbacks, not the plugin amount.
+If you don't define a callback, then no CPU time is spent on running it and no memory is allocated.

+## Creating an Eager Plugin

 Plugins are simply built:

 ```kotlin
 val plugin = plugin<ScreenState, ScreenIntent, ScreenAction> {
     // dsl for intercepting is available
 }

 ```

+You can generate a new generic plugin using the `fmvip` [IDE Plugin](https://plugins.jetbrains.com/plugin/25766-flowmvi) shortcut because those type parameters are annoying.

 ### Lazy Plugins

-Lazy plugins are created **after** the store builder has been run ( they are still installed in the order they were declared).
+Lazy plugins are created **after** the store builder has been run (they are still installed in the order they were declared).
 This gives you access to the `StoreConfiguration`, which contains various options, of which the most useful
 are: